Illustration of 3 friends walking with arms linked. One is wearing a lymphoedema sleeve.

 Lentpjuve, CC BY-SA 4.0 https://creativecommons.org/licenses/by-sa/4.0, via Wikimedia Commons

-If you talk to your GP about getting a Management Plan, you can be referred to an Accredited Lymphoedema Practitioner and may be eligible for Medicare rebates for up to five sessions from approved allied health professionals.
+If you talk to your doctor about getting a Management Plan, you can be referred to an Accredited Lymphoedema Practitioner and may be eligible for Medicare rebates for up to five sessions from approved allied health professionals.
 You can also ask your oncology team about what services are available.

 More information

-Webinar recording: Lymphoedema (recorded 6 March 23)
+Counterpart webinar recording: Lymphoedema (recorded 6 March 23)

-Webinar recording: Self care for lymphoedema (recorded 9 March 22)
+Counterpart webinar recording: Self care for lymphoedema (recorded 9 March 22)

-Understanding Lymphoedema (Cancer Council 2019)
+Understanding Lymphoedema (cancervic.org.au) (Cancer Council Victoria)

-Counterpart's Ovarian cancer Navigator: lymphoedema
+Counterpart's ovarian cancer Navigator: lymphoedema

 Counterpart's breast cancer Navigator: lymphoedema

-Last Updated: 8 March, 2023 9:48 am
+Last Updated: 5 March, 2024 11:32 am